Best travel shoes in India and how to choose yours

 Coming to the best choices of comfortable and stylish sandals for traveling here are my top two picks, both in a pocket-friendly range,

 BATA Women’s Fashion Sandals are my favorite travel sandals so far.
-Heels, slip-on, wide straps, cushioned footbed, and great support, it ticks all the criteria for a good shoe.
+Block heels, slip-on, wide straps, cushioned footbed, and great support, it ticks all the criteria for a good shoe.
 I remember walking miles in those in the super-crowded streets of Kolkata during Durga Puja.
-The other one at a slightly higher price range is Mochi.
-Mochi has a great variety of stylish flats with a good grip.

 Comfortable walking shoes will make or break any trip anywhere in the world, so thanks for doing this research and sharing these recommendations! ~ Sage Scott, the Everyday Wanderer

 I know what you mean that shoes can sound boring but for those of us who love exploring, a good pair of shoes is the difference between a great exploration and a painful one!
 For me, comfort is king as I have some troubles with my ankles, knees and hips so I need to keep steady.

 Good walking shoes are so important for any type of traveler, and I enjoyed the rating system you put together here.
 It’s always good to have a pair of trainers and a pair of sandals for those hot temperatures like you described!

 Shoes are the most important part of my travel list.
 Perfect walking shoes are very essential and can make or break any trip.
 This comprehensive list is very useful to select the right shoe.

 It’s so funny.
 I am super frugal when I shop for shoes too, and I usually end up paying for being cheap.
 My feet are a mess by the end of a trip.
 I am going to take your advice and buy a quality pair next time.
 These are great recommendations, thanks.